ericsia/vscode-python-snippet-pack-2.0/README.md

 Change .format into f-string

-### 3.1.1
+### 3.1.2

-Updated README.md and remove unecessary files from package
+Updated README.md and remove unnecessary files from package

 -----------------------------------------------------------------------------------------------------------